Liveaboard SCUBA diving in Indonesia boasts the greatest variety of marine life found throughout the world.

 International flights to Bali depart regularly from around the world, often with a transfer in a nearby Southeast Asian country like Kuala Lumpur or Singapore.
 If you're in Southeast Asia already, direct flights are available.
 Standard itineraries for liveaboards departing Bali are usually Komodo-bound.
 However, they stop at premier Lombok dive sites along the way, such as Moyo, Satonda, Gili Banta, and Gili Lawa Laut.
 Extended itineraries may additionally venture farther east from Komodo to Flores and Alor for serene, world-class diving without the crowds.

 The port of Sorong, a city in the province of West Papua, is a major departure location for liveaboards in Indonesia traveling to Raja Ampat and Ambon.
 From Sorong, dive sites in Raja Ampat and nearby are easily accessible.
 Land tours for waterfalls and bird-watching add to the offerings, as well as Cassowary Cape, with its white-sand beach and cassowary trees.
 Snorkelers and divers alike can enjoy the area.

 Domestic flights to Sorong depart from Jakarta, Manado, Makassar, and Ambon.
 Standard liveaboard itineraries departing Sorong are focused on the Raja Ampat area.
-Extended liveaboard itineraries departing or disembarking in Sorong offer a great variety of tours, some to/from Ambon and the Banda Sea, some to Cenderawasih Bay Bay for whale sharks, and some traversing the Halmahera Sea.
+Extended liveaboard boats departing or disembarking in Sorong offer a great variety of dive tours, some to/from Ambon and the Banda Sea, some to Cenderawasih Bay Bay for whale sharks, and some traversing the Halmahera Sea.